New Farm, Queensland: History

-On 6 May 1920, on what is now known as new Farm, 5 residential sites and 2 cottages were advertised to be auctioned on Monday 10 May 1920 by Cameron Bros Auctioneers.
+On 6 May 1920, 5 residential sites and 2 cottages were advertised to be auctioned on Monday 10 May 1920 by Cameron Bros Auctioneers.
 A map advertising the auction indicated that the lots and cottages were located between St Clair House and Heal Street.

 In 1923, the Catholic Church purchased a house to celebrate mass.
 The Holy Spirit Church opened on 1 June 1930, enabling the Sisters of Mercy to open the Holy Spirit School on 7 July 1930 in the house.
-The house was replaced with a purpose-built school guilding costing £4,000.
+The house was replaced with a purpose-built school building costing £4,000.
 In September 1937 the new school guilding was blessed and opened by Archbishop of Brisbane, James Duhig.

 There was a marine base established in World War II and the suburb was home to many wealthy merchants and lawyers.

 Spastic Centre School opened on 12 February 1951.
 It was renamed New Farm Special School in 1974.
 It closed on 16 December 1994.

 New Farm developed a reputation in the late 1980s for street prostitution and as a drug-addled, low-rent culture depicted in Andrew McGahan's grunge novel Praise, which is set largely in the suburb.

 Since then, and like many Brisbane suburbs, New Farm has experienced much 'gentrification' and 'infill development' throughout the 1990s and the years since 2000.
 However, New Farm maintains its diversity, being known for its long-established Anglo-Saxon and Italian communities (as depicted in Venero Armanno's novel Firehead), and its many restaurants and cafes.

 On 23 January 2007, part of the movie Fool's Gold, starring Kate Hudson, was shot at New Farm Park.
 Scenes from the films All My Friends Are Leaving Brisbane (2007) and Jucy (2011) have also been shot there.